 You need to submit only one application to be considered for all Atlas Corps professional development programs.
 Please indicate on your application whether you are interested in the Fellowship, Virtual Leadership Institute, or both.

 Atlas Corps considers applications on a rolling basis, though we encourage you to apply as soon as possible to be considered for programs starting soon.
 The application is a multi-step process.

 Applicants are required to register for an account and save their login information through our online application system so that they can return to the application at any time.

 The application includes a brief eligibility test to determine if applicants meet the basic requirements of our programs.
 Once applicants pass that initial eligibility test, they will be asked to give information on their passport, travel/visa history, language skills, employment history, professional skills, and social issue areas.
 They will also be asked to complete three short essay questions.

 A. An official transcript or diploma from previously attended universities.

 B. Two Recommendations: Applicants are required to submit contact information for at least two recommenders who know them in a professional capacity.
 Applicants will need to send their requests directly through the application system.
 Their recommenders will receive an email that asks for a recommendation.
 More detailed instructions can be found in the online application form.

 Applicants may submit the online application before they upload their transcript/diploma and before the recommenders complete their forms.
 However, applicants will not be able to proceed to the later steps of the selection process until the entire application is complete.
-At that stage, the Atlas Corps Selection Board will review applications to determine to select strong applicants to move on to the interview stage.
+At that stage, the Atlas Corps Selection Board will review applications to determine to select strong applicants to move on to the interview stage of the Fellowship program.
 The Atlas Corps Selection board includes the Atlas Corps staff and nonprofit sector, government, and business leaders from multiple countries.

 2. Selection Board Interview (by invitation only)